Managing real estate in times of crisis: ‘Why are all the lights on at 5am?’

 What’s really keeping the lights on?

 The reality is that these buildings’ property managers probably can’t turn these lights off at the appropriate time for the following reasons:

-- These buildings may have manual systems that aren’t connected to the internet, making remote control impossible.
+- The site may have manual building energy management systems that aren’t connected to the internet, making remote control impossible.

 - Property managers don’t have access to each siloed building system or they lack the technical knowledge to remotely adjust settings within each system.

 - Even if these building lights can be remotely controlled, this control functionality may not be scalable, and the process of making adjustments to each individual building could be too labor intensive and time consuming to be justifiable.

 The long term cost of ‘set and forget’ automation